krontech/chronos-multi-cam-control/README.md

 Input cameras' IP adresses in the text area in *Camera IP Address* section, separated by comma or dash.

 Clicking *Confirm* button will check IP addresses' validity and cameras' connection.
 Invalid and disconnected IP addresses will be removed to continue.
-A pop-up window will show up to warn users that which IP address is removed by what reason.
+A pop-up window will appear to warn users which IP addresses need to be removed and their reason.

 All valid and connected cameras will be listed below the text area in *IP Address - Chronos Version, Color Pattern, Memory Size, Serial Number* format.
 A *delete* button will show behind each IP address for users to delete this IP address.